blocknetdx/dxmakerbot/README.md

 ---------------------|------------
---sellstart          | size of first order or random from range sellstart and sellend (default=0.001) --sellend            | size of last order or random from range sellstart and sellend  (default=0.001) --sellrandom         | orders size will be random number between sellstart and sellend, otherwise orders size starting by sellstart amount and ending with sellend amount
+--sellstart          | size of first order or random from range sellstart and sellend (default=0.001) --sellend            | size of last order or random from range sellstart and sellend  (default=0.001) --sellrandom         | orders size will be random number between sellstart and sellend, otherwise orders size sequence starting by sellstart amount and ending with sellend amount
---slidestart         | price of first order will be equal to slidestart * price source quote(default=1.01 means +1%) --slideend           | price of last order will be equal to slideend * price source quote(default=1.021 means +2.1%%) --maxopen            | Max amount of orders to have open at any given time.
-Placing orders sequence: first placed order is at slidestart up to slideend, last order placed is slidepump if configured, is not counted into this number(default=5)
+--slidestart         | price of first order will be equal to slidestart * price source quote(default=1.01 means +1%) --slideend           | price of last order will be equal to slideend * price source quote(default=1.021 means +2.1%) --maxopen            | Max amount of orders to have open at any given time.
+Placing orders sequence: first placed order is at slidestart(price slide),sellstart(amount) up to slideend(price slide),sellend(amount), last order placed is slidepump if configured, is not counted into this number (default=5)
 --reopenfinished     | reopen finished orders (default=1 means enabled) --balancesavenumber  | min taker balance you want to save and do not use for making orders specified by number (default=0) --balancesavepercent | min taker balance you want to save and do not use for making orders specified by percent of maker+taker balance (default=0.05 means 5%)